21 STEPS TO ORGANISING A NATIVITY PLAY

 During the middle of the rehearsal session, if possible, split into groups with other adults helping.
 For example, you might have the actors from the first scene rehearsing in one room, the dancers from the third song practising in another room, and the choir in yet another room.
 Of course, most of the time you’ll need most of the cast together, but wherever possible it’s imperative that you ‘divide and conquer’.
 And if you’re short staffed for teachers to rehearse the various groups, why not ask for some parental involvement?

 6) Backing CD or live musicians?

 We strongly recommend that you use the backing tracks provided on the CD (or in the download).
-There are very valid arguments for playing the music yourself or even getting in a live band if you’re lucky enough to afford that.
-But having seen it from both sides, I personally think that the benefits of using a CD far outweigh the benefits of playing the music yourself.
+There are very valid arguments for playing the music yourself or even getting in a live band, if you’re lucky enough to afford that.
+But having seen it from both sides, I personally think that the benefits of using a backing track far outweigh the benefits of playing the music yourself.
 The main two reasons are:

 (a) It’s a lot less stressful and saves a lot of time.
 You don’t have to spend hours practising to play the music perfectly – your time is precious enough as it is.

 (b) The music on a recorded backing track NEVER changes, keeping it consistent for the children.
-So many times I’ve seen children rehearse endlessly to a plain piano and then suddenly for the dress rehearsal and live band is brought in.
+On several occasions I’ve seen children rehearse endlessly to a plain piano, but suddenly for the dress rehearsal a live band is brought in.
 This sounds good, but can really throw the children off, adversely affecting their performance.